springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-kpack/step2.md

 - To verify that **logs** CLI for kpack is installed, run `logs --help`{{execute}}.
 You should see the usage guide for logs displayed.

-We'll be using GitHub and Docker Hub as the source and destination for our build, so we don't need a local resource for these.
+We'll be using GitHub and Docker Hub as the source and destination for our build, so we don't need local resources for these.

 Now on to the real stuff!